-Many people confuse fear of G-d with fear of punishment and retribution.
-True fear of G-d is the fear of being separated from Him, and is the flip side of Love of G-d.
+Many people confuse fear of HaShem with fear of punishment and retribution.
+True fear of HaShem is the fear of being separated from Him, and is the flip side of Love of HaShem.
 If a person loves someone deeply and takes great pleasure in being with that person, therefore, when he is separated from the one he loves, his pain and suffering will be commensurate to the pleasure he feels when he is with his beloved.
-This can be understood from the relationship between David and Yehonatan, as the verse states, "They Kissed and Cried".
+This can be understood from the relationship between David and Yehonatan, as the verse states, "They Kissed and Cried."
 Their grief over their separation was in direct proportion to their pleasure in being together.
-From this we see that love and fear of G-d come in equal proportion to each other.
-According to the degree of love of G-d will be the degree of fear of separating from Him.
+From this we see that love and fear of HaShem come in equal proportion to each other.
+According to the degree of love of HaShem will be the degree of fear of separating from Him.